GChristensen/enso-portable/readme.md

 holding a key can never be forgotten about, since letting go always returns you to the base state.

-Speed was the other half of Raskin's argument for building Enso this way.
+Speed was the other half of Raskin's UI theory argument for building Enso this way.
 In *The Humane Interface* he pointed out that using a mouse means visually hunting for a target and then guiding the pointer onto it, an action governed by Fitts's Law: the smaller and farther the target, the longer the